-Ref - CISI or HER No Street Site Description (Updated to the information provided in the Heritage List Project) Status ie noted in Conservation Mngt Plans candidate in the NDP Marked on Cornwall Council mapping?
+Ref - CISI or HER Street No Street Neighbo urhood Plan Area Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Cornwall Heritage List Platform Aug 23 the NDP Marked on Cornwall Council mapping?
+Conservation Area?
 Within the Town Development Boundary?
-Fair Meadow (Bounda ry Wall) Marker Station Hill Landmark, art work or way finder 4 granite early 19th Century boundary stones set into the wall , facing Station Hill.
+Fair Meadow (Bounda ry Wall) Station Hill 1 work or way 4 granite early 19th Century boundary stones set into the wall , facing Station Hill.
 All marked with a B and numbers below, presumably indicating the fathom and feet distance from the face of the stone to the actual boundary.
 The boundary would appear to be a mining sett boundary, the distance from the stones indicating a line now covered by the railway embankment, although the stones do not indicate a straight line, being 13F5, 14F4, 10F4 & 9F4, so may not quite be in their original positions.
 The B could be Basset, but more likely to be Lord Buller whose boundary ran from Wheal Buller to Creegbrawse, a line between the two points running just along the south side of the Fair Meadow.
 Although the Fair Meadow was originally in the hands of Lord Basset, it fell into the hands of Lord Buller who eventually sold it back to Lord Basset.
 These boundary markers can be found all over the area, in gardens, built into walls or buried in hedges, but did form part of the legal boundaries between mine setts, over which there were many historical disputes.
 An HER entry exists for these four stones (MCO56306): "A series of four boundary stones associated with Basset sett boundary have been inlaid into the boundary to Fair Meadow, Station Hill, Redruth and once recorded the Bassett sett boundary.
 The style of three of the stones is similar; the fourth is different although they all have similar inscriptions.
 The first, starting from the SW end of the boundary wall to NE are B over 13 F 5; B over 14 F 4; B over 10 F 4.
 These three stones are roughly rectangular on plan, approx 0.5m wide by 0.3m high.
-The uppercase serif inscription is approximately 1m high, by 0.3m wide set into the wall.
-It is rectangular, with the outer edge of the stone roughly dressed, as is the central panel with B over 9 F 4, the apex to the no 4 has been squared off.
-There are two panels roughly hewn above and below the inscription."
-Yes Yes Yes Town Centre Yes
+The uppercase serif inscription is approximately 1cm deep and V shaped.
+The Ready Yes Yes Yes Town Centre Yes